simple-last-fm-scrobbler/sls/README.md

 [simple.lfm.scrobbler@gmail.com](mailto:simple.lfm.scrobbler@gmail.com),
 or open an issue here on github.

 Developers
 ----------
 If you want to scrobble music through SLS, see [the wiki (old)](http://code.google.com/p/a-simple-lastfm-scrobbler/wiki/Developers ).

 Credits
 -------

-All of the code is open source, and as of 2010-04-27 lincesed under the Apache License 2.0 (it was previously GPLv3). **I've not yet removed the refernces to GPL from the source code**.
+All of the code is open source, and as of 2010-04-27 lincesed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) (it was previously GPLv3).
+**I've not yet removed the refernces to GPL from the source code**.

- * Almost all of the code is written by me, so: Copyright 2009 Adam Renberg.
+ * Almost all of the code is written by me, so: Copyright 2009-2012 Adam Renberg.

- * A small MD5 utilities class seems to be written by many people, but it is released under GPLv2, and I got it from [ostermiller.org](http://ostermiller.org/utils/MD5.html ).
+ * A small MD5 utilities class seems to be written by many people, but it is released under GPLv2, and I got it from [ostermiller.org](http://ostermiller.org/utils/MD5.html).

  * The icon was made by [Tha PHLASH](http://www.thaphlash.com/).